MartinRixham/Datum/README.md

 ## Bugs

-Bugs can be reported on [GitHub](https://github.com/MartinRixham/Datum/issues).
+Bugs can be reported on [GitHub](https://github.com/MartinRixham/Datum/issues), though at this point Datum is very stable and most work continues in library repositories such as [Pieces](https://github.com/martinrixham/pieces).

 ## Examples